Copyright: G J Wright

 I received a brief lecture on the benefits of serving on the frontier and was advised to get out as often as possible on foot patrols, “good for the mind and the body” he told me.
 Well, Mr Pridgen had a reputation and I took what he said with a pinch of salt.

 As the crow flies, Mandera was about 400 miles north of Isiolo, but probably another 150 miles following the tortuous unmade roads.
 I stopped the night in Wajir where I took refreshment at the Royal Wajir Yacht Club.
-The Prints of Wales visited Wajir in the mid-1920s and conferred the title “Royal” on the club.
+The Prince of Wales visited Wajir in the mid-1920s and conferred the title “Royal” on the club.
 I witnessed the sunset ceremony at the Fort, the quarter guard turned out, a bugler played sunset as the Union Jack was slowly lowered.
 There’s a nice story about an American visitor who on witnessing this scene said “gee you British” as he dabbed his eyes.

 The following day, I set out in a Land Rover, heading north to Mandera by way of El Wak or, the Wells of God.
 The place is noted for the stone lined deep wells with spiral steps from the surface to water level well below.
 The side of the Wells are inclined outward until at the surface they are from 30 to 40 feet across.
 The idea being, that groups of herdsmen would stand on the steps passing goat skins of water to the top for camels and other livestock.